ethereum/ethereum-org-website/src/content/glossary/index.md

 ### trustlessness {#trustlessness}

-Refers to the ability of a network to trustworthily mediate transactions without any of the involved parties needing to trust anyone else.
+The ability of a network to mediate transactions without any of the involved parties needing to trust a third party

 ### Turing complete {#turing-complete}